 Before you find yourself too far down a path, re-evaluate your goals.
 If you have already achieved your goal, you may be better off working towards a new goal.

 2) There Are Multiple Ways to Skin A Cat

 My Masters degree gave me some credibility and added networking opportunities, but it wasn’t totally necessary for the end result.

 When you compare it to the expensive M.B.A I almost pursued, yeah my online part-time degree was the cheaper, lower-committment alternative, but you could do something for even less commitment than I did, and get a similar result.

-For example, you can just pay for the ticket to the conference and learn to sell yourself without a degree.
+For example, you can just pay for a ticket to a networking event and learn to sell your background without a degree.

 Find the Lower Commitment Path And Get the Same Result